 For instance, when the brain goes through the increased processing of information that creates dreams, our body is actively paralyzed, so we wouldn’t act out our dreams.
 If we wake up during REM sleep, we could experience temporary muscle paralysis.
 Well, do I need to say that I’ve checked that box as well?

 Travel fogginess – frequent travelers’ signal for help

 If we would transfer the parabola of a roller coaster onto the life of frequent travelers, couldn’t we come to a similar conclusion, even if we take sleep disorders out of the equation?
 If we are constantly exposed to new information (just like when we are dreaming), could it be that our brain’s GPS can also get paralyzed when this constant flow of information gets overwhelming, without affording the real rest to ourselves?

 Obviously, when I almost overslept my flight from Vilnius (or was it Amsterdam?), my body was protesting against the idea of constant moving and excitement.
 I did run like Usain Bolt that morning, so my body, wanting to rest, did not win in this conflict.
-From waking up in the center of Vilnius, confused and unprepared for flying, with lost taxi connection and unpacked luggage, to arriving at the airport and checking-in, it took me unbelievably quick 20 minutes!
+From waking up in the center of Vilnius, confused and unprepared for flying, with a lost taxi connection and unpacked luggage, to arriving at the airport and checking in, it took me unbelievably quick 20 minutes!
 But it is certainly a roller coaster I wouldn’t like to hop on again.